 For any problems with DRDA-based software or vendor-supplied documentation, contact the software vendor's customer service department.
 Comments relating to this Technical Standard, however, should be sent to the addresses provided on the copyright page.

 Trademarks

-Boundaryless Information Flow is a trademark and UNIX and The Open Group are registered trademarks of The Open Group in the United States and other countries.
+Boundaryless Information FlowTM and TOGAFTM are trademarks and Motif[®], Making Standards Work[®], OSF/1[®], The Open Group[®], UNIX[®], and the "X" device are registered trademarks of The Open Group in the United States and other countries.